svenhb/GRBL-Plotter/README.md

 ### New in version 1.2.4.x:
+* extend override buttons in GUI for grbl version 1.1
-* For 2D view: mapping rotary axis to X or Y axis
+* bug fix drag tool compensation: correct start point of first line in object* For 2D view: mapping rotary axis to X or Y axis
 * Resizeable Joystick control (Setup - Joystick)
 * Resizable editor
 * Ruler scale also for negative dimension